 Fundamental Aspects of Palliative Care

-Registered nurses and allied health care professionals working in all healthcare settings.
+Registered nurses working in all healthcare settings.

 Current registration with the Nursing and Midwifery Board of Ireland (NMBI).
-Experience of nursing in a relevant health care discipline, working with patients requiring a palliative care approach
+Experience of nursing in a relevant health care setting, working with patients requiring a palliative care approach.

 Certificate of attendance.